-- To advise CHIPTS scientists on the research, dissemination, and other activities that are relevant and meaningful to the lives of the diverse communities of living with HIV or at risk
+- To advise CHIPTS scientists on the research, dissemination of results, and other activities that are relevant and meaningful to the lives of the diverse communities impacted by HIV/AIDS.

-- To engage and voice the perspectives of people living with mental health and substance use disorders that are affected by HIV
+- To engage and voice the perspectives of people living with HIV who are also affected by mental health and substance use disorders

-CAB members are responsible for advising and providing community perspective on various activities and functions of CHIPTS, including
+CAB members are responsible for advising CHIPTS research, disseminating research information and providing community perspective on various activities and functions of CHIPTS, including:

-- Providing feedback on CHIPTS Core activities to ensure that they remain attentive to community concerns, needs, and priorities.
+- Engaging with CHIPTS investigators in guiding research and providing feedback on CHIPTS Core activities to ensure that they remain focused on community concerns, needs, and priorities.

 - Providing feedback on the social, behavioral, and biomedical prevention research supported by CHIPTS to ensure community relevance.

-- Assisting inidentifying opportunities at CHIPTS for researchers and staff from racial/ethnic minority
+- Assisting in identifying research opportunities at CHIPTS for investigators and staff from racial/ethnic minority groups.

-- Participating annually in at least one of the following CHIPTS activities: Core meetings, peer review on proposals, pilot project review, CHIPTS strategic planning meeting, and other center-related events.
+- Participating in at least one of the following CHIPTS activities annually: Core meetings, peer review on proposals, pilot project review, CHIPTS strategic planning meeting, and other center-related events.

-- The CAB will consist of up to 12 members, including representatives from diverse communities affected by HIV/AIDS.
-The membership of the CAB will have knowledge or insight into communities affected by HIV/AIDS and will include, to the extent possible, representatives from different ethnic communities and regions of southern California as well as people who have experience with or interest in scientific research and policy.
+- The CAB will consist of up to 20 members, including representatives from diverse communities affected by HIV/AIDS.
+The membership of the CAB will include members with knowledge or insight into communities affected by HIV/AIDS, representatives from different ethnic communities and regions of southern California and people with experience or interest in scientific research and policy.

 - Members who miss two consecutive meetings during the year may be asked to forfeit the remainder of their appointment on the CAB.